polarstreams/polar/docs/FAQ.md

 - No need for overprovisioning to handle usage peaks.
 - Lightweight: production workloads with less than 1 dedicated vCPU and 0.5 GiB of memory.

+## What are the hardware requirements

+Barco supports production workloads starting at 0.5GiB of memory and less than a dedicated vCPU.
+Barco is fast even when running on the lower end of commodity hardware, [check out the benchmarks for more information](./BENCHMARKS.md).

 ## What settings should I tune?

 We strive for having no settings to adapt or watch out for when managing a Barco deployment.
 In practice, we only